- Altitude Sickness Symptoms

 It would be better if we were never affected by any type of altitude sickness.
 According to the expert, our walking speed above 2500 meters must be slow & normal in order to avoid AMS, and we should not exceed 300 M (984 ft.) every day.
 Above 4000 M (13123 ft), however, our daily climb rate should be 150 M.

-But while coming to trek in Nepal, such as the Annapurna Base Camp Trek, Everest Base Camp Trek, Annapurna Circuit Trek, and others, daily hiking will be between 350 M to 500 M and depending on the itinerary presented by the the the agencies.
+But while coming to trek in Nepal, such as the Annapurna Base Camp Trek, Everest Base Camp Trek, Annapurna Circuit Trek, and others, daily hiking will be between 350 M to 500 M and depending on the itinerary presented by the agencies.

 To counteract dryness and wetness, take a short walk and drink plenty of water.